Netroots Nation: 2014

-Netroots Nation 2014 was held at Cobo Center in Detroit, Michigan on July 17–21, 2014.
-Vice-President Joe Biden delivered the opening keynote on Thursday afternoon, hitting on topics including marriage equality, compassion for immigrants, and expanded voting access.
+Netroots Nation 2014 was held at Cobo Center in Detroit on July 17–21, 2014.
+Vice-President Joe Biden delivered the opening keynote on Thursday afternoon, touching on topics including marriage equality, compassion for immigrants, and expanded voting access.
 He said the country has reached an inflection point and that progressives have a chance to bend the arc of history.
 Rev. Dr. William Barber II spoke Thursday evening, urging attendees to come together as allies.
-“We must resist the moment mentality,” Barber said.
-“We are not here for a moment.
-We must be here to build a movement.”
+"We must resist the moment mentality," Barber said.
+"We are not here for a moment.
+We must be here to build a movement."

-On Friday, Senator Elizabeth Warren addressed the crowd, calling for tougher regulations and oversight of Wall Street and making sure blue-collar families can earn a livable wage and retire with a social safety net.
+On Friday, Senator Elizabeth Warren addressed the crowd, calling for tougher regulations and oversight of Wall Street and ensuring that blue-collar families can earn a livable wage and retire with a social safety net.

-Actor Mark Ruffalo stopped in at the convention, as he was in Detroit for the "Turn on the Water" march and rally, organized after the Detroit Water and Sewerage Department stopped water service for more than 15,000 households in the city that had not paid their water bill.
+Actor Mark Ruffalo was at the convention, since he was in Detroit for the "Turn on the Water" march and rally, organized after the Detroit Water and Sewerage Department stopped water service for more than 15,000 households in the city that had not paid their water bill.
 On Saturday, attendees chose their favorite app, product or technology at the Netroots Nation New Tools Shootout event.
 Action Network won for best overall technology and best startup technology.
 The Sunlight Foundation's OpenCongress won best new feature or product, and Organizer won for best mobile or Facebook app.

 2015

-The Netroots Nation 2015 conference was scheduled for mid-summer July 16 in Phoenix, Arizona.
+The Netroots Nation 2015 conference was scheduled for mid-summer July 16 in Phoenix.
 The 2015 convention was one of the most diverse events to date.
 A majority of panelists were people of color (62%) and women (63%).
 This also was a year where the focus of convention was Latinx and immigration issues.
 A record 280 scholarships for DREAMers and organizers of color were distributed, helping them gain access to activist trainings throughout the event.
-The Netroots community also participated in a large demonstration against Arizona Sheriff Joe Arapaio.
+The Netroots community also participated in a large demonstration against Arizona Sheriff Joe Arpaio.

 Representative Donna Edwards was the opening keynote speaker.
 Senator Elizabeth Warren was also among those that gave keynote addresses.

 On July 18, 2015, former Maryland Governor Martin O'Malley was interrupted while answering questions at the conference by protestors associated with the Black Lives Matter movement.
 Black Alliance for Just Immigration staffer and Coordinator of the Black Immigration Network Tia Oso took the stage with O'Malley as the protest group chanted "Black Lives Matter" and "Say Her Name" while calling out the names of black women killed in police custody.
 Pressed to address his position on the Black Lives Matter movement, O'Malley stated, "Black lives matter, White lives matter, All lives matter," drawing boos from the crowd.